sarvenazrobotics/avr-spi-thermometer-atmega328p/README.md

 ### 3. Running the System

--Power the board via USB or external 5V supply.
+- Power the board via USB or external 5V supply.

--The display will automatically begin showing the ambient temperature in Celsius.
+- The display will automatically begin showing the ambient temperature in Celsius.

--The temperature updates continuously in real-time.
+- The temperature updates continuously in real-time.

--Touching the LM35 sensor will increase the displayed temperature due to body heat.
+- Touching the LM35 sensor will increase the displayed temperature due to body heat.

+  ### Expected Output

+At room temperature (~25–35°C), the display should show:

+0027
+0032
+0035